Fabrício (footballer, born 1987)

 Fabrício dos Santos Silva (born 11 January 1987), simply known as Fabrício, is a Brazilian footballer who plays for Esporte Clube Água Santa.
 Mainly a left back, he can also play as a midfielder.

 On 2 April 2015, Fabrício was sent off whilst playing for Internacional in a 1–0 victory against Ypiranga; while in possession of the ball, Fabrício received boos from his own fans, which caused him to respond by sticking his middle finger to them in retaliation.
-After receiving the red card from referee Luis Teixeira, Fabrício took his shirt off and threw it to the ground, before he stormed off the pitch screaming "I'm leaving".
+After receiving the red card from referee Luís Teixeira, Fabrício took his shirt off and threw it to the ground, before he stormed off the pitch screaming "I'm leaving".
 Internacional suspended him for his actions and he was loaned to the Brazilian club Cruzeiro six days later.